Glasgow and Southwest Scotland May 4-9, 2018

 The 10,000 men who built the factory in record time were mostly Irish ‘navvies’ renowned for their drinking ability.
 Alcohol abuse caused so many problems that a ‘prohibition’ was introduced and the government took control of all pubs.
 The pay was high by WW I standards and 11,000 women came from all over the British Isles to work.
 When all the construction was finished, the men were replaced by women who rarely drank.
 But women only received ⅔ the wages of the men for equal work.

 WW I saw 2.5 million men volunteer in 1915.
-Conscription was introduced for all 18-41 year-olds in 1916 to fight on the 400-mile-long Western Front that stretched from France into Belgium.
+Conscription was introduced for all 18-41-year-olds in 1916 to fight on the 400-mile-long Western Front that stretched from France into Belgium.
 The Quintinshill rail disaster was a terrible train accident when a troop train carrying 500 Scottish troops to southern England hit a stationary train and resulted in 229 deaths and 246 severely injured soldiers.
-Two signalmen were charged with manslaughter, received 3 years in jail but were soon pardoned.
+Two signalmen were charged with manslaughter, and received 3 years in jail but were soon pardoned.

-The eventual statistics for WW I were 65 million soldiers, 8 million killed, 2 million died of illness or disease, 21.2 million were wounded, 7.8 million were taken prisoner and 6.6 million civilians died.
+The eventual statistics for WW I was 65 million soldiers, 8 million killed, 2 million died of illness or disease, 21.2 million were wounded, 7.8 million were taken prisoner and 6.6 million civilians died.

 The factory was eventually closed in 1921 and demolished.

 WW II was dealt with in the upstairs of the museum.
 The cordite produced (much of it in 6 factories around the Solway Firth) was much safer as it was solvent-free.
-Other issues discussed were the 70,000 children evacuated from the cities and moved to rural areas, the blackouts (resulted in 1,130 road accident deaths in the first month), and the suffragette movement to give women the vote in 1918.
+Other issues discussed were the 70,000 children evacuated from the cities and moved to rural areas, the blackouts (which resulted in 1,130 road accident deaths in the first month), and the suffragette movement to give women the vote in 1918.

 DUMFRIES (pop 33,000).
 The river Nith runs through pleasant Dumfries.
 Robert Burns (1759-96) lived here for 10 years and worked as a tax collector and his house is a museum.
 He fathered more than a dozen children with several different women.
 He died at 37 years of age and is buried in a mausoleum in a church.
 Warmed by the Gulf Stream, it is the mildest region of Scotland.

 Dumfries Museum & Camera Obscura.
-This nice museum shows the usual local history from Bronze Age through the Romans to the present.
+This nice museum shows the usual local history from the Bronze Age through the Romans to the present.
 The highlight is the 1830 Camera Obscura, the oldest in the world and only one of four in the British Isles.
 It was not available when I was there as it was raining and grey out (it requires nice sunny weather to give the best views).
 But the very pleasant woman there gave me a complete tour.
 The camera is on the roof of an old, beautiful 4-story stone windmill, part of the museum.
 Enter the top floor through a curved door.
 Up through a narrow open column is the lens and mirror that directs an image down onto a rotating white, horizontal, round table.
 She then kindly showed me a video of images of Dumfries taken with the camera.

 Galloway Forest.
 Has great views, mountain biking, good walking, and wildlife.

 The Rhins of Galloway.
-The southern end of this 40km-long, hammer-head-shaped peninsula is the southernmost point of Scotland.
+The southern end of this 40km-long, hammerhead-shaped peninsula is the southernmost point of Scotland.
 The principal towns are Stranraer and the small tourist town of Portpatrick on the west coast, with steep, rugged cliffs.
 It receives 1000mm of rain per year, receives few touches of frost, and allows the survival of tropical plants.
 The flat land is good for beef and dairy farming.

 Cairnryan.
 Six miles north of Stranraer, this is the ferry embarkation point for Northern Ireland.
 Two ferry lines are available.
 P&O has 8 fast ferries 2 hours to Larne £119.
 Stena Line has 5-6 fast ferries to Belfast £155.